How Low Can You Go? The Data-Light SE Challenge: Prevalence of NEO

+Fig.~\ref{moot} shows the structure of MOOT's 127 tasks.
+All tables have $x$ inputs and $y$ goals where (a) the first row shows the column names; (b) numeric columns start with uppercase, all others are symbolic; (c)~goal columns (e.g. Fig.~\ref{moot}.a {\em Throughput+, Latency-}) use +/- to show maximize and minimize.
+Goals vary by task.
+In Fig.~\ref{moot}.a configuration parameters such as {\em Spout\_wait, Spliters, and Counters} are tuned to optimize Throughput and Latency, In Fig.~\ref{moot}.b software metric sets are identified to best predict defect classes.
+In Fig.~\ref{moot}.c, machine-learning hyperparameters are adjusted to improve prediction accuracy and reduce error in software health prediction.

 Tables like Fig.~\ref{moot} are compatible with the data model used to explore Near Enough optimization in \S\ref{maths}.
-MOOT’s first release contained 39 datasets, and the latest release expands this to 127 datasets drawn from recent SE literature..
-The abundance of such problems in the recent literature lead to the assertion:
+MOOT’s first release contained 39 datasets, and the latest release expands this to 127 datasets drawn from recent SE literature.
+This abundance of problems makes us assert: \FloatBarrier \begin{conclusion}{Observation:} NEO-compatible problems are prevalent in the SE literature. \end{conclusion}